drobb2020/passgen/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 As this is a simple password generator and lacks some of the sophistication of commercially available password generators this should be considered a demo of what you can do with commander, chalk, and clipboardy.
-As an enhancement to this project I will be adding a way to calculate the entropy of the generated password.
-Coming soon!
+Fast password entropy is used to calculate and display the entropy of the generated password.
+The higher the number of entropy bits the more unpredictable a password is.
+Here is an excellent article on [password entropy](https://www.pleacher.com/mp/mlessons/algebra/entropy.html).

 ### Current Version